OCHA-DAP/hdx-python-database/docs/main.md

 The code for the library is [here](https://github.com/OCHA-DAP/hdx-python-database).
 The library has detailed API documentation which can be found in the menu on the left and starts [here](https://hdx-python-database.readthedocs.io/en/latest/api-documentation/downloading-files/).

+Additional postgres functionality is available if this library is installed with extra "postgres":

+    pip install hdx-python-database[postgres]

 ## Breaking changes
 Versions from 1.0.8 support Python 3.6 and later.